Related News for Francesco Restuccia

 ECE Assistant Professor Francesco Restuccia, Research Assistant Professor Emrecan Demirors, and Professor Tommaso Melodia were awarded a patent for “Underwater ultrasonic communication system and method.”

-Restuccia Receives AFOSR Young Investigator Award to Advance Future Data Driven Wireless Systems
+AFOSR Young Investigator Award To Advance Future Data Driven Wireless Systems

-Francesco Restuccia, assistant professor of electrical and computer engineering (ECE) and member of the Institute for the Wireless Internet of Things and the Roux Institute, has been awarded an Air Force Office of Scientific Research (AFOSR) Young Investigator Program (YIP) Award to establish the theoretical foundations of next-generation dynamic data driven wireless systems.
+Francesco Restuccia, ECE assistant professor and member of the Institute for the Wireless Internet of Things and the Roux Institute, has been awarded an AFOSR Young Investigator Program Award to establish the theoretical foundations of next-generation dynamic data driven wireless systems.

 2022 Stanford University Annual Assessment of Author Citations